“Half the country doesn’t even know what a Yellowknife is, and the other half thinks it’s Whitehorse.”

 “Canada!
 Northern light!”

-Arriving into northern Norway by Hurtigruten, I accidentally stumble into the northern lights when the host of my hostel (knowing my nationality, but not my name) yells for me while running up the stairs to usher me immediately outside on the wharf where the entire sky was a green dance.
+Arriving into northern Norway by Hurtigruten, I accidentally stumble into the northern lights when the host of my hostel (knowing my nationality, but not my name) yells for me while running up the stairs to my room.
+He immediately ushers me outside to the wharf in front of the hostel where the entire sky was a green dance.

 Here begins the love affair of a lifetime.